bmellink/VNH3SP30/README.md

   delay(4000); // wait for 4 seconds
   Serial.print("Current after brake="); Serial.println(Motor1.motorcurrent());
 }
 ```

 ## Setting speed and breaking

 A motor controller will provide a fixed voltage to the motor, depending on the speed setting and the supply voltage of the VNH3SP30 board.
 A setSpeed() setting of 400 or -400 will provide the full supply voltage.
 A speed setting of 0 is equivalent to a non-connected motor.
-This means a motor will run free and the vehicle will not brake (except due to friction in the motor).
+This means a motor will run free and the vehicle will not brake (except due to internal motor friction).

 The brake() function will force the motor to a halt.
 The braking power can be 0, which is free run and the same as setSpeed(0).
 A setting of brake(400) represents maximum brake level and is equivalent to a motor that is not connected to a power source, but with its power wires (black and red) connected.

 ## Class member functions and data members

-The VNH3SP30 class exposes the following functions:
+The VNH3SP30 class exposes the following functions and internal variables:

 ```
-- void begin(int8_t pwmPin, inaPin, inbPin, diagPin);
+- void begin(int8_t pwmPin, inaPin, inbPin, diagPin, csPin);
 ```
 This initializes the library and allocates the defined pins.
-You can provide a -1 for the diagPin parameter if you do not want to use the temperature alarm from the VNH3SP30 board.
+You can provide a -1 for the diagPin or the csPin parameter if you do not want to use the temperature alarm or current senso from the VNH3SP30 board.

 ```
 uint8_t setSpeed(int speed);
 ```
 Sets motor speed, returns true if success, returns false when VNH3SP30 is overloaded.
 Speed should be between -400 and +400.
 A speed of 0 means free run.
+Returns motor status based on diagPin (true is ok).

 ```
 uint8_t brake(int brakepower);
 ```
 Brake motor. brakepower=0 (or negative) same as setSpeed(0) - free run.
 If brakepower is positive, the motor will brake faster.
 A value of 400 is equivalent to full brake.
+Returns motor status based on diagPin (true is ok).

 ```
 uint8_t status();
 ```
-Returns controller status. true is ok, false means overloaded
+Returns motor status based on diagPin (true is ok, false means overloaded).

 ```
 int motorcurrent();